Label Inference Attacks against Node-level Vertical Federated GNNs: Preliminaries

 Federated learning enables $C$ clients to train a global model $\model$ collaboratively without revealing local datasets.
 Unlike centralized learning, where a central server must collect local datasets before training, FL performs training by uploading the weights of local models ($\{\model^i \mid i \in C\}$) to a parametric server.
 Specifically, FL aims at optimizing a loss function:

 where ${L_i}(\model^i)$ and $k_i$ are the loss function and local data size of $i$-th client, and $P_i$ refers to the set of data indices with size $k_i$.
-At the $t$-th iteration, the training can be divided into three steps: \begin{compactitem} \item \textit{Global model download}.
-All clients download the global model $\model_t$ from the server. \item \textit{Local training}.
-Each client updates the global model by training with their datasets: $\model_t^i \leftarrow \model_t^i-\eta\frac{\partial L(\model_t, b)}{\partial \model_t^i} $, where $\eta$ and $b$ refer to learning rate and local batch, respectively. \item \textit{Aggregation}.
-After the clients upload their local models $\{\model_t^i \mid i \in C\}$, the server updates the global model by aggregating the local models. \end{compactitem}
+At the $t$-th iteration, the training can be divided into three steps.
+Initially, all clients download the global model $\model_t$ from the server.
+After that, the \textit{local training} takes place, during which each client updates the global model by training with their datasets: $\model_t^i \leftarrow \model_t^i-\eta\frac{\partial L(\model_t, b)}{\partial \model_t^i} $, where $\eta$ and $b$ refer to learning rate and local batch, respectively.
+Finally, after the clients upload their local models $\{\model_t^i \mid i \in C\}$, the server updates the global model by \textit{aggregating} the local models.